 The following information is in addition to the guidance found at 'New Applicants'.

 Three-stage application process

-Unless applications can be classed as Qualifying Investor Funds or Registered Collective Investment Schemes, there is a three-stage process which applies to all classes of Open-Ended Investment Schemes.
+Unless applications can be classed as Qualifying Investor Funds or Registered Collective Investment Schemes, there is a three-stage process which applies to all classes of Closed-Ended Investment Schemes.

 - Stage One: Outline Authorisation, following a review of Form GFA;

 - Stage Two: Interim Authorisation, following a review of Form APC;